Joy Egbert

 Teaching/professional interests

-Dr. Egbert teaches courses in the English as Second Language (ESL) endorsement program, the ESL course in the elementary teacher education program, and graduate courses in foundations of education research, media production, education technology, and computer-assisted language learning.
-Egbert is especially interested in ESL and technology, specifically computer-assisted language learning (CALL).
-Egbert has taught ESL pre-kindergarten through adult, and is certified K-12 in Idaho for computers and ESL, and at the secondary level for English and Russian.
+Dr. Egbert teaches courses in multilingual learners, foundations of education research, academic writing, media production, education technology, and computer-assisted language learning.
+Egbert is especially interested in language learning and technology use, specifically computer-assisted language learning (CALL).
+Egbert has taught ESL pre-kindergarten through adult, and she is certified K-12 in Idaho and WA state for computers and ESL, and at the secondary level for English and Russian.

 Recent accomplishments